O-X-L/ansible-webui/docs/source/admin/integrations.rst

 ARA Records Ansible
 *******************

-ARA can be used to gather detailed statistics of Ansible executions.
+ARA can be used to gather detailed logs & statistics of Ansible executions.

 To enable AW to send data to an ARA server - you need to:

 * Install the :code:`ara` Python3 module on your controller system

 * Configure the server at :code:`System - Settings`

+Quote:

-Quote: ara provides Ansible reporting by recording ansible and ansible-playbook commands regardless of how and where they run.
+    ara provides Ansible reporting by recording ansible and ansible-playbook commands regardless of how and where they run.

 `Documentation <https://ara.readthedocs.io/>`_ | `Repository <https://github.com/ansible-community/ara>`_